Student Loans

 For detailed information on all federal loans go to StudentAid.gov.

-• Direct Subsidized Loans are for Undergraduates with financial need.
-The U.S. Department of Education will pay the interest on a Subsidized Loan while the student is in school at least half time.
-The current interest rate is 5.50%.
+• Direct Subsidized Loans are for Undergraduates (ABSN) with financial need.
+The U.S. Department of Education will pay the interest on a Subsidized Loan while the student is in school at least half-time.
+The interest rate for loans first disbursed between July 1, 2025 – June 30, 2026 is 6.39%.

 • Direct Unsubsidized Loans are available to Undergraduate and Graduate students and are not based on need.
-The current interest rate for Undergraduates is 5.50%.
-The current interest rate for Graduates is 7.05%.
+For Undergraduates, the interest rate for loans first disbursed between July 1, 2025 – June 30, 2026 is 6.39%.
+For Graduate/Professional students, the interest rate for loans first disbursed between July 1, 2025 – June 30, 2026 is 7.94%.

 The U.S. Department of Education calculates a cohort default rate (CDR) for each eligible higher education institution each fiscal year.
-Roseman’s CDR for the most recently published fiscal year (FY18) is 0.3%.
-The overall national CDR was 7.3% for the same period, and the rate for Private institutions similar to Roseman (i.e., offering Bachelor degrees and higher) was 5.3%.
+Roseman’s CDR for the most recently published fiscal year before the pandemic payment pause (FY18) is 0.3%.
+The overall national CDR was 7.3% for the same period, and the rate for Private institutions similar to Roseman (i.e., offering Bachelor’s degrees and higher) was 5.3%.
 Additional information can be found on the U.S. Department of Education’s CDR website here: https://www2.ed.gov/offices/OSFAP/defaultmanagement/cdr.html

 Loan Origination Fees